alianisreyesr/gxp-change-control/README.md

 **Built by [Alianis Reyes-Reyes](https://www.linkedin.com/in/alianis-reyes-reyes/)**

-Information Systems @ UPRM · Eli Lilly Tech@Lilly Alumni
+Information Systems @ UPRM ·

 *Change is inevitable — what matters is that it’s controlled, traceable, and evidence-based.*